codeadamca/spike-distance/README.md

-# LEGO Spike Hub and the Distance Sensor
+# LEGO® Spike Hub and the Distance Sensor

 A Python snippet utilizing the LEGO Spike distance sensor, [MicroPython](https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/), and the `get_distance_cm()` and `light_up()` commands.